Nathan-Nesbitt/Minecraft_AI/src/front_end/templates/lessons/orefinder.md

 We process the data for training.
 After training, we can make predictions.

 Click "RUN" to execute the model and see the effect in game!

 ```
-// Function that cleans the data, then trains it on the previously defined params //
+// Clean the data, then train //
 minecraft_learns.process_data()
     .then(minecraft_learns.train())
     .then(() => {
-        // Then we create an event handler for the game event //
+        // then we set up prediction and in game event defined above //
         new EventHandler(minecraft_api, "PlayerTravelled", callback_function_3)
     })

 ```